Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/Progrming_interface_start_here/Developing_exits.md

 title: "Developing  exits"
 linkTitle: "Developing exits"
 weight: 270
---- This topic describes using exits in Transfer CFT Windows.
+---This topic describes using exits in Transfer CFT Windows.
 Every Transfer CFT is supplied with a toolkit that enables you to develop your own EXITs in C. This topic provides additional information